vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 vRealize Log Insight appliance is available as a separate on-prem deployable product.
 You can also choose to go with the SaaS version vRealize Log Insight Cloud.

-Fluent Bit is particularly well suited for an edge use case with its [buffering][802] capability that can be used to retain logs until the main datacenter reconnects.
+Fluent Bit is particularly well suited for an edge use case with its [buffering][802] capability that can be used to retain logs until the main data center reconnects.

 ## Summary